prominenceai/deepstream-services-library/docs/overview.md

 Tracker components are optional and a Pipeline can have at most one.
 See the [Tracker API](/docs/api-tracker.md) reference section for more details.
 See NVIDIA's [Low-Level Tracker Library Comparisons and Tradeoffs](https://docs.nvidia.com/metropolis/deepstream/dev-guide/DeepStream%20Plugins%20Development%20Guide/deepstream_plugin_details.3.02.html#wwpID0E0Q20HA) for additional information.

 ## Multi-Source Tiler
 To support the dynamic addition and removal of Sources and Sinks, all Source components connect to the Pipeline's internal Stream-Muxer, even when there is only one.
-The multiplexed stream must either be Tiled **or** Demuxed before reaching an On-Scree Display or Sink component downstream.
+The multiplexed stream must either be Tiled **or** Demuxed before reaching an On-Screen Display or Sink component downstream.

 Tiler components transform the multiplexed streams into a 2D grid array of tiles, one per Source component.
 Tilers output a single stream that can connect to a single On-Screen Display (OSD).
 When using a Tiler, the OSD (optional) and Sinks (minimum one) are added directly to the Pipeline or Branch to operate on the Tiler's single output stream.
 ```Python